titumozammel/execution-excellence-system/README.md

 > **What must change so that execution becomes more reliable next time?**

 EES therefore looks beyond the immediate result to the conditions, constraints, capabilities, decisions, and learning mechanisms that produced the result.

+The objective is not merely to explain failure after it occurs.

+It is to strengthen the system's ability to **recognize constraints, respond effectively, learn, adapt, and execute again.**

 ---